 Research on Infant and Young Child Feeding.
 Helen Keller International’s Assessment & Research on Child Feeding (ARCH) project, funded by the Bill and Melinda Gates Foundation, works to improve infant and young child feeding policies, guidelines and practices through the generation of country-specific evidence and providing technical expertise.
 The ARCH project conducts research in Cambodia, Nepal, Senegal, and Indonesia on the availability, promotion, and consumption of foods consumed by infants and young children under two years of age, including breastmilk substitutes and commercially produced complementary and snack foods.
 Read about the ARCH project’s exciting results, which have been used by the World Health Organization, among other groups.

 Agriculture for Nutrition Programs.
 Since 1988, when it was first piloted in Bangladesh, Helen Keller Intl has addressed malnutrition, household food insecurity and poverty through the development and implementation of our flagship Enhanced Homestead Food Production (EHFP) program, which focuses on women farmers to increase year-round availability and intake of diverse micronutrient-rich foods and promotes optimal nutrition and hygiene practices among poor households.
-The cumulative number of families reached by Helen Keller Intl’s EHFP program today totals nearly 1.5 million across both Asia-Pacific and Africa.
+Bangladesh continues to adapt the EHFP model to increase livelihoods assets, improve nutrition and health and strengthen resilience capacities through the SAPLING project.
+The cumulative number of families reached by Helen Keller Intl’s EHFP program today totals nearly 1.9 million across both Asia-Pacific and Africa.
 Learn more about the evolution and impact of Helen Keller Intl’s EHFP program model.

 To implement the Asia-based EHFP program model in Africa, Helen Keller Intl’s field teams needed to test and adapt the model to the local needs and vastly different contexts found in African countries.
 With funding from Global Affairs Canada, Helen Keller Intl’s launched a research project called “Creating Homestead Agriculture for Nutrition and Gender Equity” (CHANGE) in Burkina Faso, Cote d’Ivoire, Senegal and Tanzania.
 Read more about what we learned through the CHANGE project and its impact on the well-being of smallholder farmers – many times women – in one of the world’s most impoverished regions.